 Sourcing Agents can provide answers to vendor questions – or make any other necessary updates to the Event – by posting an ‘Addendum’ in the Sourcing Event before responders submit their final bids.

-Sourcing Agents have the ability to change the timing on a published Event if necessary.
-Although it is not advised to reduce the amount of time vendors have to respond, there might be some scenarios where the timing needs to be extended, and there are three steps required, including updating the ‘Discovery Suppliers’ tab before posting notice in IPS per NCDIT guidelines.
+Sourcing Project Owners have the ability to change the Due Date and Time on a published Sourcing Event if necessary.
+Although it is not advised to reduce the amount of time vendors have to respond, there might be some scenarios where the timing needs to be extended.

 When the Event reaches the response due date, the event status becomes ‘Pending Selection.’
 At this point the user can open the ‘Envelope’ to review the responses.